Prioritized Repairing and Consistent Query Answering in Relational Databases: Tractable case

 \section{Tractable case}

-The intractability proofs use at least 2 FDs.
-Next, we investigate the case when only one FD is present. \begin{theorem} If the set of integrity constraints contains at most one functional dependency per relation name and no other constraints, then computing preferred consistent answers to quantifier-free queries is in PTIME for $\mathcal{P}Rep$, $\mathcal{G}Rep$, and $\mathcal{C}Rep$. \end{theorem} \prf{ First, we observe that if only functional dependencies are considered, facts can create conflicts only with facts of the same relation and therefore we can limit our consideration to schema consisting on one relation name only.
-Consequently, we assume a single relation name $R$ with the FD $X\rightarrow Y$ and use the notions $X$-cluster and $(X,Y)$-cluster (Section~\ref{sec:clusters}, page~\pageref{sec:clusters}).
+The intractability proofs for consistent query answering use at least 2 FDs.
+Next, we investigate the case when only one FD is present.
+We begin by considering queries that are conjunctions of ground literals, and next, we generalize this approach to arbitrary ground queries.

+We observe that if only functional dependencies are considered, facts can create conflicts only with facts of the same relation, and therefore, we can limit our consideration to a schema consisting of one relation name only.
+Consequently, we assume a single relation name $R$ with the FD $R:X\rightarrow Y$ and use the notions of $X$-cluster and $(X,Y)$-cluster (Section~\ref{sec:clusters}, page~\pageref{sec:clusters}).
+We fix an instance $I$ and a priority $\succ$.
+For every fact $R(t)\in I$, by $C_{R(t)}$ we denote the $X$-cluster to which the fact $R(t)$ belongs to and by $D_{R(t)}$ we denote its $(X,Y)$-cluster.
+We also fix the query